 Knowledge of the physical background of the preserved structures is a prerequisite to understand the mutual relations of structures found in cores that guide us in interpretation solutions and that help us to keep our imagination of the palaeo-environment within realistic borders.

 Upon completion of the course, participants will be able to:

-- Recognise diagnostic attributes for fluvial, tidal, coastal and aeolian depositional facies with special emphasis on cores.
+- Recognize diagnostic attributes for fluvial, tidal, transitional fluvial-tidal and coastal depositional facies in outcrop and core.

 - Fundamentals of flowing water and sediment transport